Platform-OS/platformos-check/docs/checks/unused_assign.md

 {% function _ignore_this_var = 'my_function' %}
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 UnusedAssign:
   enabled: true
 ```

-## When Not To Use It
+## Disabling This Check

-It's safe to disable this rule.
+This check is safe to disable if you do not prioritize eliminating unused variables.

 ## Version

-This check has been introduced in PlatformOS Check 0.0.1.
+This check has been introduced in platformOS Check 0.0.1.

 ## Resources